 Raw material for the marine supplement is over double the cost of its counterpart, so bovine is cheaper to buy.

-Marine versus bovine collagen - both are best!
+Marine collagen vs bovine collagen - both are best!

-So the verdict is in!
+So the marine collagen vs bovine collagen verdict is in!
 Aside from any personal, dietary or religious preferences, the only real varying factor here is cost.

 As long as you choose a high-quality product that is: